StepanFriedl/homework/README.md

 # Homework

 This is a simple Flutter app demonstrating HTTP request, list views, filtering, sorting, and navigation.
-It serves as a demonstration of skills during the hiring process.
+It serves as a demonstration of skills during hiring processes.

 ## Features